geodynamics/aspect/CONTRIBUTING.md

 mailing list is for questions about ASPECT at all levels.

 ## Bug reports
-It is a great help to the community if you report any bugs in the code that you may find.
+It is a great help to the community if you report any bugs that you may find.
 We keep track of all open issues related to ASPECT [here](https://github.com/geodynamics/aspect/issues).

-Please follow some simple instructions before opening a new bug report:
+Please follow these simple instructions before opening a new bug report:

 - Do a quick search in the list of open and closed issues for a duplicate of your issue.